kalebheitzman/moodle-local_xlate/README.md

 - Review the dry-run report and samples to confirm expected replacements.
 - The tool is designed to be safe and robust, but destructive changes cannot be undone without a backup.

 See DEVELOPER.md for technical details, advanced options, and extension guidance.

+## FAQ / Troubleshooting

+**Q: Is it safe to run the migration or scheduled task?**
+A: Always run a dry-run first and back up your database before executing real changes.
+The tool is robust, but destructive changes cannot be undone without a backup.

+**Q: How do I check if the scheduled task ran?**
+A: Check the Moodle scheduled tasks UI or run the task manually via CLI (see above).

+**Q: What if I see DB errors after migration?**
+A: Review the dry-run report, check for unserialization or DB update errors, and consult DEVELOPER.md for defensive coding and rollback strategies.

+**Q: How do I contribute or report issues?**
+A: See CONTRIBUTING.md or file issues/PRs on GitHub.

 Notes and safety:
 - The migration records provenance in table `local_xlate_mlang_migration` (created during plugin upgrade).
 Each row includes `old_value`, `new_value`, `migrated_at`, and `migrated_by`.